arvidn/libtorrent/branches/libtorrent_utp/docs/utp.rst

 LEDBAT congestion controller
 ----------------------------

-The congestion controller in uTP is called LEDBAT_, which is an IETF working group attempting to standardize it.
+The congestion controller in uTP is called LEDBAT_, which also is an IETF working group attempting to standardize it.
 The congestion controller, on top of reacting to packet loss the same way TCP does, also reacts to changes in delays.